Free book Twenty-three chapters

 Can I get a paperback copy?

-Get the book free
+Get the book free.

-Prefer to read on Kindle?
+Prefer it on paper or a Kindle?